carter-loremdigital/scope-labs-educational-video-player/docs/DESIGN_JOURNEY.md

 - **Why?** Enhances the viewing experience and accommodates different learning speeds.
 - **Implementation Notes**: Utilize Next.js client components for video playback, ensuring smooth interactivity.

-### Video Search, Sort, & Filter
+### Video Search & Sort

-- **What?** An interface for users to search videos by title and sort by date posted or number of comments.
+- **What?** An interface for users to search videos by title and description and sort by date posted or number of comments.
 - **Why?** Provides the user with more granular search tools to explore videos on the platform.
-- **Implementation Notes**: Pass videos to a client component and handle search/filter logic on the client.
+- **Implementation Notes**: Pass videos to a client component and handle search/sort logic on the client.

 ### Video Editing

-- **What?** A system for allowing users to make seamless updates to the title, description, and URL of their uploaded videos.
+- **What?** A system for allowing users to make seamless updates to the title and description of their uploaded videos.
 - **Why?** Gives users control over their content, allowing them to make revisions or edit mistakes in their content.
-- **Implementation Notes**: Allow users to edit video content inline for seamless UX.
+- **Implementation Notes**: Allow users to edit video content inline for a seamless UX.

 ### Commenting System

 - **What?** Users can add comments and view existing ones.
 - **Why?** Encourages discussions and engagement.
-- **Implementation Notes**: Refresh comments for real-time updates.
+- **Implementation Notes**: Refresh comments in the background for real-time updates.

 ---